Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Directory **MUST** validate the ServicePublicationGrant in the Contract using the rules described in [ServicePublicationGrant section](#peer_service_publication)

-The Directory **MUST** only accept ServicePublicationGrants of Peers which have a valid Contract with a PeerRegistrationGrant containing the Peer and the Directory.

 Although multiple ServicePublicationGrants are allowed in a single Contract it is **RECOMMENDED** to limit this to one per Contract.
 Adding multiple ServicePublicationGrants on a single Contract makes the Contract fragile.
 If the publication of one Service changes the whole Contract will be invalidated.

 ## Outway